5T33Z0/OC-Little-Translated/07_PCI_BAR_Size/README.md

 >
 > **Source**: [Dortania](https://dortania.github.io/hackintosh/updates/2021/11/01/acidanthera-november.html)

+## How to enable Resizable BAR Support in OpenCore

+- In config.plist, set `ResizeAppleGpuBars` to `0` &rarr; Allows macOS to boot with Resizable BAR enabled in BIOS
+- Set `ResizeGpuBars` to `-1` &rarr; Prevents OpenCore from injecting its ReBAR settings into Windows
+- Save config and reboot into BIOS
+- Enanble Resizable BAR in BIOS
+- Save and reboot into macOS

 ## Valid PCI BAR Sizes for PCI 2.0
 OpenCore 0.7.5 introduced GPU Resize BAR quirks to reduce BARs on per-OS basis, namely `ResizeGPUBars` and `ResizeAppleGPUBars`.